Live countdowns

 The next three trains at your origin, filtered toward your destination — with expandable stop-by-stop journeys.

-Live train countdowns, line disruption status, and delay alerts for your morning and evening routes — right in the Chrome toolbar.
+Live train countdowns, mainline platforms, disruption status, and delay alerts for your morning and evening routes — right in the Chrome toolbar.

 Free.
 No account.
 Runs entirely in your browser — only talks to the TfL Open API.

-Not another generic line-status board.
-Tube Commute learns your routes and shows trains heading where you're going.
+Not another generic status board.
+Commute Board learns your Tube and National Rail routes and shows trains heading where you're going.

 The next three trains at your origin, filtered toward your destination — with expandable stop-by-stop journeys.